-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-The member is entitled to 14 days of personal leave from the facility each calendar year.
+The member is entitled to 14 days of personal leave from the assisted living facility (ALF) each year.
 The member is responsible for the room and board charge and copayment for personal leave days.

 A day of personal leave is defined as 24 continuous hours.
-STAR+PLUS Waiver assisted living members must sign out when leaving the facility and sign in upon returning.
+STAR+PLUS Home and Community Based Services (HCBS) program assisted living (AL) members must sign out when leaving the facility and sign in upon returning.
 The sign-in log must have at minimum the following information:

 name of the person;